 From 2006 - 2015 I ran an alternative music venue, cafe and bar in Birmingham, Alabama called BottleTree Cafe with my brother, Brad Challiss, and my partner (now ex-partner), Brian Teasley.
-We were very much rooted in the culture and spirit of the DIY world...and true to DIY form I spent most of those years working very long hours and wore many, many hats.
+We were very much rooted in the culture and spirit of the DIY world...and true to DIY form we spent most of those years working very long hours and wore many, many hats.
 Many many people in our community shed sweat, blood and tears with us on our 10 year journey (including the year we spent opening the club).

-In addition to working all the administrative and grunt tasks - booking the club, scheduling staff, doing payroll, paying monthly taxes, booking and running events, working in the kitchen, bartending, working the door, sometimes running lights, mopping the floor and cleaning toilets at the end of the night, I also made many of the posters for our shows by hand (cutting and pasting, literally) - some of which you can see here in this gallery.
+In addition to working all the administrative and grunt tasks - booking the club, scheduling staff, doing payroll, paying monthly taxes, booking and running events, working in the kitchen, bartending, working the door, sometimes running lights, mopping the floor and cleaning toilets at the end of the night, I also made some of the posters for our shows by hand (cutting and pasting, literally) - some of which you can see here in this gallery.

 To find out more, just google us...